kentik/ktranslate/README.md

     	Also send stats about this collector
   -interfaces string
     	Interface mapping file
-  -kafka.debug string
-    	debug contexts to enable for kafka
   -kafka_topic string
     	kafka topic to produce on
   -kentik_email string